Section 2.8 Calling Functions

 foo:

-addiu $sp $sp -8 # decrease $sp, allocate frame
+addi sp, sp, -8 # decrease sp, allocate frame

 .
 It is common to set the frame pointer right at the entrance of the procedure by saving the old frame pointer and setting the frame pointer to the current stack pointer value.The stack frame (see Figure 2.8.1) typically contains the following elements:

 - Arguments, i.e. values that are passed to the procedure.
-(The convention in MIPS is that the first four arguments are passed in registers
+(The convention in RISC-V is that the first eight arguments are passed in registers

 , hence their name.
 Remaining arguments are passed on the stack.) - Space to store the contents of registers that …